 Secondly, always have a couple of completed scripts up your sleeve – because often development folk will read what you consider to be your best script, and then say ‘Hmm, not quite sure this is what we’re looking for.
 Have you got anything else?’
 And if you haven’t, you look foolish.
 I’ve never been entirely sure what this ‘looking at another script’ is about – other than people perhaps not trusting their own judgement enough – but that’s how it seems to work….

-So once you’ve got a couple of decent scripts under your wing, I’d get in touch with the BBC’s Writers Room, and the New Talent department at the BBC… and also start looking for representation by a literary agent.
+So once you’ve got a couple of decent scripts under your wing, I’d get in touch with the BBC’s Writers Room and also start looking for representation by a literary agent.
 At the same time, get in touch with the continuing dramas Hollyoaks and Doctors, and ask what their protocol is for submitting sample scripts.
 Then I’d get in touch with as many Development Execs / Producers / Assistants as you can from independent production companies (it’s easy to find their details with an online search)… and then be prepared for NOBODY to get back to you.

 So then you need to hassle them… and hassle them… and then be prepared for them to reject you because they’re cheesed off that you’re hassling them.